|

 particularly talks about the struggle between

-History would culminate in a new millennial empire
+the races: History would culminate in a new millennial empire

 of unparalleled splendour, based on a new racial